krasserm/krasserm.github.io/_posts/2018-02-07-deep-face-recognition.md

 nn4_small2_train = Model([in_a, in_p, in_n], triplet_loss_layer)
 ```

-During training, it is important to select triplets whose positive pairs $$(x^a_i, x^p_i)$$ and negative pairs $$(x^a_i, x^n_i)$$ are hard to discriminate i.e. their distance difference in embedding space should be less than margin $$\alpha$$, otherwise, the network is unable to learn a useful embedding.
+During training, it is important to select triplets whose positive pairs $(x^a_i, x^p_i)$ and negative pairs $(x^a_i, x^n_i)$ are hard to discriminate i.e. their distance difference in embedding space should be less than margin $\alpha$, otherwise, the network is unable to learn a useful embedding.
 Therefore, each training iteration should select a new batch of triplets based on the embeddings learned in the previous iteration.
 Assuming that a generator returned from a `triplet_generator()` call can generate triplets under these constraints, the network can be trained with:

 ```python